 There are a number of self-care strategies.
 You can stretch the arm across the front of your body while standing in the shower with the back of the shoulder under hot water.
 This is one of the most popular and effective strategies for temporary relief.

 Some people use a tennis ball or other object to press into the back of the shoulder-blade.
 The trigger point that creates this pain is very close to the shoulder joint and without guidance, you could actually aggravate your condition.

 If you can do it, sleeping on your side, with the arm behind you, helps the shoulder joint.
 Most people have trouble with turning over and such when sleeping like that.
-The most commonly recommended sleeping position is on your other side with arm of the painful shoulder supported so that it is at a right angle from the body.
+The most commonly recommended sleeping position is on your other side with the arm of the painful shoulder supported so that it is at a right angle from the body.
 Level 2 trigger points create pain on stretch and draping the arm down across the body creates a sustained stretch that eventually generates enough pain to wake you.

 If a stretching program is consistent and well done, it can really help this problem.
 Often, the stretching routine that resolves this is more extensive and requires the guidance of an experienced practitioner.
 If this problem persists, see a bodyworker that knows shoulder work.